Chevrolet Camaro (third generation): 1982

 The Z28s included lightweight fiberglass SMC hoods with functional hood air induction flaps on RPO LU5 cars.
 The Z28 had a different nose, a three-piece rear spoiler and front, side, as well as rear lower body valances in silver or gold.
 Just above the valance was a three-color lower body stripe that encircled the car.
 Headlamp pockets on the Z28 were black.
 Standard were new 15x7-inch cast-aluminum five-spoke wheels accented with silver or gold.
 Z28 badges appeared on the right rear bumper and on the side valances.
 On early models, if the "Conteur" sport seats were selected as an option, the passenger seat was purposefully a mismatched high-back bucket seat design, due to production shortages of the passenger seat.

 The Camaro Z28 was the pace car for the 1982 Indianapolis 500 race, and over 6,000 appearance replicas were sold through Chevrolet dealers.
-The edition featured special two-tone silver/blue paint and special striping, orange pin-striping on 15 in Z28 wheels, and a silver/blue interior with six-way Lear-Seigler manually adjustable seating.
+The edition featured special two-tone silver/blue paint and special striping, red pin-striping on 15 in Z28 wheels, and a silver/blue interior with six-way Lear-Seigler manually adjustable seating.
 Engine choices in the pace cars were the same as the regular production Z28.
 The car that actually paced the event was equipped with a highly-modified, all-aluminum 5.7 L V8 that was not available on the replica cars.

-At the 1982 Geneva Motor Show, a special European specification version was shown, the Camaro Z28E.
-The "E" stood for "Export" and it received British National Type Approval in 1982.
+At the 1982 Geneva Motor Show, a special European specification version was shown, the Camaro Z28-E. The "E" was a limited edition version that stood for "Export" and it received British National Type Approval in 1982.
 The Z28E received the 157 PS DIN carburetted 5-liter V8, while the 108 PS 2.8-liter V6 was soon added to the lineup.